Loss of Appetite Causes, Symptoms, Treatments and more

 Causes of decreased appetite

-• Bacteria and virus
+• Bacteria and viruses

 Loss of appetite may be due to infections caused by bacteria and viruses.
 This is called sickness-associated anorexia (SAA).

-When there is an established infection, loss of appetite manifests indicating cardinal symptoms of the bacterial or viral invasion.
+When there is an established infection, loss of appetite manifests, indicating cardinal symptoms of the bacterial or viral invasion.

-There are three theories that support the sickness associated anorexia (SAA) as an adaptive response.
+There are three theories that support the sickness-associated anorexia (SAA) as an adaptive response.

 Non-infectious foreign particles like lipopolysaccharides or cytokines like IL-1β (Interleukin 1 beta) and TNF-α (Tumour Necrosis Factor-alpha) can induce loss of appetite.

-According to PMC4942670, there are few observations that support the view that SAA is a dedicated host response that facilitates host survival during infection.
+According to PMC4942670, there are a few observations that support the view that SAA is a dedicated host response that facilitates host survival during infection.
 However, the survival advantage remains elusive.

 Another theory suggested that free iron is rapidly reduced during an infection.
 It is said that chronic low iron levels might provide a pleiotropic benefit by protecting the host against infections.
 Accordingly, an anorexic response may deny pathogens with critical resources such as iron.